kaikrueger/msg-prototype/README.md

 == README

-This is a sample Rails application.
+This is the prototype of the mySmartGrid web application.